atyryshkina/algorithm-performance-analysis/howto2.md

 |ont2d   |0   | 0  | 0  |1|

 We typically have two or three continuous variables for every tool, and about one hundred expanded categorical variables.
 Although some tools, that accept multiple input files, such as cuffnorm, can have hundreds of continuous variables.
 Other tools, that do not have many options, may have only a handful of expanded categorical variables, such as fastq groomer.

+## Model Comparison

+In this work, we trained the most popular regression models available on scikit-learn, and compared their performance on runtime prediction.
+Our results agreed with Hutter et al. that the Random Forest is the best predictor for problem.
+This is specifically for algorithms with many parameters and variable runtime.

 ## Future Work